FCPercival/FCPercival/README.md

 - 🔭 I’m currently working on **Secret! :D**

-- 🌱 I’m currently learning **Java, Python, Ubuntu and the world of machine learning**
+- 🌱 I’m currently learning **Java, Python, Linux and the world of machine learning**

 - 👨‍💻 All my projects are available at [**#**](https://###/)